New Homes in Sutton Coldfield

 Your children may not enjoy the classroom as much as rollercoasters and rides, but there are still plenty of excellent local schools for them to attend.
 Little Sutton Primary and Moor Hall Primary are both outstanding options in the north east of town, according to Ofsted.
 Four Oaks Primary in the north west is also outstanding, along with St Nicholas Catholic Primary in the south west.

-The town’s reputation for top schools continues at secondary level, with Sutton Coldfield Grammar School for Girls in the south of town rated as outstanding by Ofsted.
+The town’s reputation for top schools continues at secondary level, with Sutton Coldfield Grammar School for Girls in the south of town rated as good by Ofsted.
 The same goes for Bishop Vesey’s Grammar, a boys school in the heart of town, as well as the mixed Arthur Terry School to the north.

 Sutton Coldfield transport links